kennethshsu/Colonizer/README.md

   * **Dice Stats**: Dice rolls can be tracked, and compared against the empirical distribution to see if the specific roll is "hot" or "cold"
   * **Resource Tracking**:
-    * When a dice is rolled, resources are automatically distributed
+    * When the dice is rolled, resources are automatically distributed
     * When trading occurs, right click to increment a resource for a specific player, and left click to decrement a resource for a specific player
-  * **Development Cards Tracking**: The functionality is not yet robust, but there is basic framework to setup how many cards are bought (and hidden), how many cards are played, and how many cards are known and unplayed (your own cards)
+  * **Development Cards Tracking**: The functionality is not yet robust, but there is basic framework to set up how many cards are bought (and hidden), how many cards are played, and how many cards are known and unplayed (your own cards)
   * **Building Tracking**: Settlements are represented with a thin ring around the building, and cities are represented with a thick ring around the building
   * **Useful Statistics**: There are also some useful statistics built within the app
     * Resources: from Resource Tracking
     * Development Cards Tracking* from Development Cards Tracking
     * Dice rolls: from Dice stats
     * Economic power: based on resource production, the bank's economic power is the total resource production power summed over all players
-    * Building location value: taking into consideration of how the board is setup to calculate how much each building location is worth
+    * Building location value: taking into consideration of how the board is set up to calculate how much each building location is worth

 ## Ways to Win Analysis

 In Catan, the most important goal is to win.
 In fact, it does not matter how you win, such as how many resources you need or how many turns it takes for one player to win.
 As long as the player is the first agent to get 10 victory points (or more), a winner is declared.

 In a side analysis, ```WaysToWin.py``` explores all the pathways to victory that a player can take to achieve this and becomes the winner.
-This is actually combinatorial optimization problem, or the [Knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem), where a player needs to "fill their bags" with a combination of "items" that are worth points.
+This is actually a combinatorial optimization problem, or the [Knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem), where a player needs to "fill their bags" with a combination of "items" that are worth points.

-There are in fact, 142 total ways to win the game (142 different game end result for a player to win).
+There are in fact, 142 total ways to win the game (142 different game ends result for a player to win).
 Some are trivial, some are very specific scenarios where it is not at all likely to achieve in a real game.

 ![.](https://github.com/kennethshsu/Colonizer/blob/main/ReadMe%20Support/Ways%20to%20Win.png)

 The result of this analysis is not yet considered in the main Colonizer app.
 However, it is the first step that I have taken to understand how to win a game in Catan.
-We can further consider expand the result of this analysis, such as the probability of drawing development cards, or how some pathways are known to be impossible since the beginning of the game.
+We can consider further expanding the result of this analysis, such as the probability of drawing development cards, or how some pathways are known to be unachievable at any point of the game.

 ## Future Development